Caravan Covers: Which one?

 Fully tailored covers are naturally more expensive as they are made to order against a pattern held for each specific caravan.
 Prices start at about £300.

-Above: There's nothing like the fit of a well-tailored cover
+Above: There's nothing like the fit of a well-tailored cover.
+This Specialised Cover is 100% tailored, fully waterproof and breathable.

 How to fit a storage cover